nperi/N.IMP/readme.md

 - Image and video Sequence

 Drag and drop an image or video file to the workspace to create an input of this type.
+It supports HAP codec for videos.

 - Camera